mdekrey/GitAutomation/readme.md

 # Before you get started
 Local files that are not included in the repository include:

- * /GitAutomation/git.json - the git repository to use.
-See
+ * /configuration.json - the various configuration settings to use, including the git repo and persistence database.
+See the `configuration.sample.json` for format.
  * /git-credentials.txt - the password to use for the git repository.
 Not persisted in the docker image for security purposes.
  * /sql-credentials.txt - the password to set up for the SA role for the dockerized SQL container.
 Not persisted in the docker image for security purposes.
  * /sql-eula.txt - whether you agree to Microsoft's EULA for the SQL docker container.
 Should contain a single 'Y' if you do.